streamdata-gallery-organizations/box/_listings/box/filesfile-idthumbnail-extension-get-openapi.md

 x-collection-name: Box
 x-complete: 0
 info:
-  title: Box Permanently Delete
+  title: Box Get Thumbnail
-  description: Permanently deletes an item that is in the trash.
-The item will no
-    longer exist in Box.
-This action cannot be undone.
+  description: Retrieves a thumbnail, or smaller image representation, of this file.
+    Sizes of 32x32,64x64, 128x128, and 256x256 can be returned in the .png format and sizes of 32x32, 94x94, 160x160, and 320x320 can be returned in the .jpg format.
+    Thumbnails can be generated for the image and video file formats listed here.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0